ryu-sato/ryu-sato/README.md

 # What is this

 CLI program to know my profile.
-It is descibed by npm.
+It is descibed by Node.js.

 Original idea is [sindresorhus](https://github.com/sindresorhus/sindresorhus)